top of page

 Requirements:

-• Master’s or Doctoral degree in Occupational Therapy
+• Master’s degree in Speech Language Pathology

 • Desire to actively engage in a highly collaborative environment, enjoy engaging with coworkers and be an effective supporting team member